 Kevin Summers

-Mother Butchulla, Father Solomon Island from Blackbirding days (Qld Slave Trade)
+Mother Butchulla, Father Solomon Islands from the Blackbirding days (Queensland Slave Trade)

 Chief Petty Officer